Weinstein handlebodies for complements of smoothed toric divisors: Examples from the Algorithm

-\begin{proof} Consider the case where we smooth the toric divisor of $\cptwo$ in all three singularities.
-Due to Theorem \ref{thm:toricWein} the complement of the smoothed toric divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$.
+\begin{proof} Consider the case where we smooth the total toric divisor of $\cptwo$ in all three singularities.
+By Theorem \ref{thm:toricWein} the complement of the smoothed total toric divisor is Weinstein homotopic to $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$.
 We now use Theorem \ref{thm:cotangentdiagram} and apply our algorithm.
-The Weinstein handlebody diagram of $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$ is shown in Figure \ref{CP23start}.
-Through a sequence of Reidemeister moves and handleslides we obtain the simplified diagram in Figure \ref{CP23final}. \end{proof}
+Figure~\ref{CP2leg} shows the three curves $(0,-1), (-3,2),$ and $(3,-1)$ in $T^2$ isotoped so that they are push-offs of the boundary of the square in the positive Reeb direction.
+Figure~\ref{CP2jet} shows the identification of these three curves with curves in $J^1(S^1)$.
+Finally, the Weinstein handlebody diagram of $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$ is shown in Figure \ref{CP23start}.
+Through a sequence of Reidemeister moves and handle slides we obtain the simplified diagram in Figure \ref{CP23final}. \end{proof}

 The fundamental group and homology of $\mathcal{W}_{T^2, \{(0,-1), (-3,2), (3,-1)\}}$, can be computed from the Weinstein handle diagram or the slopes of the attaching spheres, as in Lemma \ref{slopehoms}.
 In particular,